-603 Bellevue Pl

-Apt A

-Austin

-TX 78705

-keith@ices.utexas.edu

-George Biros

-We consider the problem of acoustic scattering as described by the free-space, time-harmonic scalar wave equation given by where r is a point in \mathbb{R}^3 , s is the source term, and k is the wavenumber.
+201 E 24th St Austin TX 78712 keith@ices.utexas.edu George Biros along with radiation boundary conditions.
+Here, r is a point in \mathbb{R}^3 , s is the source term, and k is the wavenumber.
 Our formulation is based on potential theory.
 First we write k as $k_0 + k(r) + \eta(r)$, where k_0 is a constant value, k(r) is a known function of space, and η is the unknown medium perturbation.
-Given the sources $s(\mathbf{r})$ and detectors outside the perturbation η we solve (1) for η .
-We observe the total field only at designated points outside of η where detectors which measure the field may exist.
+Then, given the sources $s(\mathbf{r})$ and detectors outside the perturbation η we solve an inverse problem based on (1) for η .
+We observe the total field only at some (finite dimensional set of) sensor positions.
 We use multiple events, where we consider independent activations or different sources at different times.
 This problem is common in many areas of science and engineering such as seismic imaging, subsurface imaging, impedance tomography, non-destructive evaluation, and diffuse optical tomography.